tobiasbriones/blog/swe/dev/tool/jetbrains/how-i-use-jetbrains-ides-for-professional-dev/index.md

 ### Recovering File History From Local Changes

+This happened to me when I was redesigning the initial codebase, and I was ready with changes to save them, but a local error occurred which interrupted my normal workflow.

+I was working with several packages and I just can't apply a ball-of-mud [^x] commit.
+As a professional engineer I have to understand what I'm doing (a.k.a. domain expert), so I can also communicate more efficiently [^x].

+[^x]: Ball of mud or spaghetti careless design

+[^x]: I used this technique in another project for a tech interview I was
+    immediately hired since I'm able to go back and forth with my IDE and use commits to explain what/why/how/when I did something, and these traits make you different from the crowd $$~98.5%$$ of other applicants who got rejected that year

+Sometimes commits should be deferred for later since we're not sure about changes, and we're still in a PoC[^x] stage, and committing changes to then commit a change to uncommit them later and them commit them again is a whole mess 😵[^x].

+[^x]: PoC stands for Proof of Concept

+[^x]: I can tell horror stories they've done with commits since is trivial
+    to come up with unprofessional devs or so-called "engineers" these days

+Once I had working changes, I applied some commits that follow good principles so the project history grows smoothly or highly cohesively.
+Sometimes we can't afford to do this $$100%$$ but it's fine, that's why engineers *design* and mathematicians *model* (I'm both 😸).

+Now, it's interesting that I found a realistic issue: for some reason — related to Go tools I guess — I wasn't able to go back (CTRL+Z) and "lost" what I did in that file:

 ![Local History: Cannot Undo](images/local-history-.-cannot-undo.png)

 <figcaption>
 <p align="center"><strong>Local History: Cannot Undo</strong></p>
 </figcaption>

+I'm not afraid of those kinds of issues happening because I know I'm backed with my professional experience and professional tools!
+So this is a normal part of my routine[^x].

+[^x]: Being experienced with tools is important to achieve this and that's
+    why I chose IntelliJ products as I'm relatively well-versed and extremely familiar with them

+After you have the issue, you go right click to the affecting file > **Local History** > **Show History**, and then you get a git history the IDE (any modern IDE or text editor) creates under the hood:

 ![Local History](images/local-history.png)